n3wt0n/AzureWebAppSSLManager/README.md

 ## Limitations

-Currently an instance of AzureWebAppSSLManager can manage Web Apps and Function Apps in a single subscriptiont.
+Currently an instance of AzureWebAppSSLManager can manage Web Apps and Function Apps in a single subscription.
 If you need/want to manage App Service Web Apps  and Function Apps in multiple subscriptions, you would need to deploy one instance of this Function per subscription.

 ## Support